stolostron/rhacm-docs/security/rolebinding_policy.md

 # Rolebinding policy

-Apply a rolebinding policy to bind a policy to a namespace in your cluster.
+Kubernetes configuration policy controller monitors the status of your rolebinding policy.
+Apply a rolebinding policy to bind a policy to a namespace in your managed cluster.
+Learn more details about the namespace policy structure in the following sections.

 ## Rolebinding policy YAML structure